BlueBrain/Brayns/python/doc/source/examples_exporter.rst

 .. attention::

-    The formula used to compute the frame indices is using the following formula to compute the index step between two frames to render:
+    The index step is computed with the following formula:

     step = simulation_fps / movie_fps / slowing_factor